why fighting this hampshire police case is important for all whistleblowers

 Those officers included DCI Adrian Kingswell (PSD) and Graham Love (Disclosure Officer) received the lowest disciplinary sanction being “Management advice”.
 The criminal allegations were not forwarded to the Crown Prosecution Service (CPS) or investigated as criminal allegations.
 The importance of these documents cannot be overstated.
 Policy files are the documents which would contain the reasons for any actions taken against me and the rational for doing or not doing something.

 The Paedophilia file “Operation Bondfield” contains evidence corroborating my disclosure and the subsequent attempt to cover up and victimise me.

-Irrespective of what should have happened to the two suspected paedophiles, one of whom was already known to the police, Part Time Employment Judge Housego has omitted that the disclsosure was in relation to police corruption where Mr Dave Stewart ordered the return of the computer that I had seized the same day to the suspected paedophile before it had been forensically examined and of other related incidents in the same case including tipping off the suspect.
+Irrespective of what should have happened to the two suspected paedophiles, one of whom was already known to the police, Employment Judge Housego has omitted to mention that the disclosure was in relation to police corruption where Mr Dave Stewart ordered the return of the computer that I had seized the same day to the suspected paedophile before it had been forensically examined and of other related incidents in the same case including tipping off the suspect.

 Mr Stewart has since retired and is the leader of the Isle of Wight Council and also Chair of the Police and Crime Panel.

 Further evidence has also come to light despite Hampshire Constabulary's attempt to frustrate the connected High Court matter with regards to disclosure, these additional documents also form part of the present employment tribunal case and were documents also said to be deliberately concealed from the previous employment tribunal hearing chaired by Part Time Employment Judge Housego.

 Whilst the judgment is lengthy and I will deal with that in a separate post, I would like to summarise some of the concerns that I had relating to the conduct of the employment tribunal hearing.